picoruby/picoruby.github.io/pages/r2p2/rom-corruption.md

   ![](/images/r2p2-init-success.png)

-Even in cases other than the above, if you feel that the ROM has become corrupted, please refer to this procedure to initialize the microcontroller.
+Even in cases other than the above, if you feel that the ROM has become corrupted, use `flash_nuke.uf2` to initialize the microcontroller.